 I often find that the value of antiques is very subjective.
 If you paid nothing for a table and I bought it from you for twenty-five dollars, would you think that your table lost value?
-If you paid five hundred dollars for a table and I bought it from you for fifty dollars or even five thousand dollars, would you think the same?
+If you spent five hundred dollars on a table and I bought it from you for fifty dollars or even five thousand dollars, would you think the same?
 What if you saw a table just like it sell at auction for five hundred thousand dollars after I paid you the five thousand?
 How about then?
 You would probably feel sick.
 The value of antiques is about perspective, and so this idea of antiques dropping in value may be based on several things.
 You may have paid to much for what you bought, your things are not worth what you thought they were worth either now or when you originally bought them, or sometimes, the market does things that are outside of your control, such as when the auction market begins underestimating the values of art and antiques by ten to twenty times less than the actual market value such as the Chinese antique market and the auction estimates placed on that property.
 That is why you see Chinese antiques with fifty to eighty dollar estimates at auction sell for one hundred thousand dollars.
-It becomes a fad, and suddenly everyone at every auction house estimates Chinese art at estimates similar to those found on the same property over twenty years ago, even though the market has seen a massive spike in values since 2008 — a massive and substantial risk for any seller to take.
-The only sellers willing to take that risk these days are usually people that have passed away, and their estates are making the decision, or the pieces the seller consigns are knowingly fake, and the seller doesn't care what financial risk they take.
-Any price is fine, and honestly sometimes fakes sell better than the real thing as they are in far better condition.
+It becomes a fad, and suddenly everyone at every auction house estimates Chinese art at estimates similar to those found on the same property over twenty years ago, even though the market has seen a massive spike in values since 2008.
+The only sellers willing to take that risk these days are usually people that have passed away, and their estates are making the decision, or the pieces the seller consigns are knowingly fake, and the seller doesn't care what financial risk they assume.
+Any price is fine, and honestly, sometimes fake antiques sell better than the real thing as they are in far better condition.

 Now, this isn't an only article about Hummel's, collectibles, and only lower-end priced items.
 I could also go on about tulips, and I am confident you probably don't collect these either.
 I am talking about a global market that transacts billions of dollars every year.
 I am referring to the art and antique market.

-I find these days on the internet; terms are becoming more nebulous than ever — antique, vintage, modern, etc. Rarely anymore does antique alone mean an item is 100+ years old, regardless of what your dictionary your grandmother told you and rarely does vintage mean an item is a minimum of 50 years old.
-So when people want to know why their antiques have dropped in value rarely does this solely refer to things that are only over 100 years old.
+I find these days on the internet; terms are becoming more nebulous than ever — antique, vintage, modern, etc. Rarely anymore does the term "antique" mean an item is 100+ years old, regardless of what your dictionary or your grandmother told you, and rarely does vintage mean an item is a minimum of 50 years old.
+So when people want to know why their antiques have dropped in value, rarely does this solely refer to things that are only over 100 years old.
 Today we have an evolving concept of new and not new and not new can be described as a lot of different titles.